wighawag/hardhat-deploy/documentation/in-a-nutshell.md

 );
 ```

-Furthermore you can also ensure these scripts are executed in test too by calling `await loadAndExecuteDeployments({provider: provider,});` in your tests.
+Furthermore you can also ensure these scripts are executed in test too by calling `await loadAndExecuteDeploymentsFromFiles({provider: provider,});` in your tests.

 And you can call these in hardhat test fixture to benefit from caching optimization.